strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations.md

 Conditions are defined as an array of objects.
 Each condition object can have 4 possible properties:

-- `displayName` (string): the condition name as showed in the admin panel
+- `displayName` (string): the condition name as shown in the admin panel
 - `name` (string): the condition name, kebab-cased
 - `plugin` (string, optional): the plugin name, kebab-cased, if your condition is based on a plugin (e.g `content-manager`)
 - `handler` (function): a function to handle the user and possibly return a `condition object` (see [using the handler function](#using-the-handler-function))